-^C Total returns would have been lower if certain expenses had not been reduced during the applicable periods shown.
+&lt;sup>C Total returns would have been lower if certain expenses had not been reduced during the applicable periods shown.

-^D Fees and expenses of any underlying Fidelity Central Funds are not included in the Fund's expense ratio.
-The Fund indirectly bears its proportionate share of the expenses of any underlying Fidelity Central Funds.
+Fees and expenses of any underlying mutual funds or exchange-traded funds (ETFs) are not included in the Fund's expense ratio.
+The Fund indirectly bears its proportionate share of these expenses.
+For additional expense information related to investments in Fidelity Central Funds, please refer to the "Investments in Fidelity Central Funds" note found in the Notes to Financial Statements section of the most recent Annual or Semi-Annual report.